triaseptmbr/asteroids/README.md

 # Asteroid

-An classical asteroid game created using Pygame library.
+A classical asteroid game created using the Pygame library.

 ## How to use